CianGallagher/computer_infrastructure/README.md

 `env:
     GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 `
 I've added this env command along with the token secret into the yml file to see if that can provide the solution to this frustratingly aging error.
+By removing the GITHUB_TOKEN secret and adding instead a write permission the tests have been passed!